frontenddogma/web-development-glossary/manuscript/h.md

 HTTPS Everywhere
 : A browser extension for Chrome, Firefox, Opera, Brave, and Firefox for Android, which is developed collaboratively by the Tor Project and the Electronic Frontier Foundation (EFF).
 HTTPS Everywhere automatically makes websites use a more secure HTTPS connection instead of HTTP, if they support it.
 HTTPS Everywhere was first released in 2010.&nbsp;[†](#w-https-everywhere) ℹ︎&nbsp;[eff.org/https-everywhere](https://www.eff.org/https-everywhere)

+HubDB
+: A relational database represented through rows, columns, and cells in a table, comparable to a spreadsheet. ℹ︎&nbsp;[is.gd/49zeTJ](https://developers.hubspot.com/docs/cms/features/hubdb)

+HubL
+: → HubSpot Markup Language

+HubSpot Markup Language
+: A HubSpot-proprietary extension of Jinjava which features markup unique to the HubSpot marketing and sales software.

 Hue, Saturation, Lightness
 : An alternative representation of the RGB color model.&nbsp;[†](#w-hsx)